Miami Real Estate Market Overview

 Population, Job Market and Cost of Living

-Miami’s population in 2018 was 470,914 with a growth rate of 1.92% over the year.
-The job market has increased 0.8% over the last year.
-The ten-year job growth is predicted to be 42.7%.
-It is a port city as the headquarters of Royal Caribbean Cruises, Fresh Del Monte Produce and Ryder System logistics services.
-Finance, International Trade and Tourism are also big industries.
-The prestigious University of Miami has its campus in Miami on over 400 acres in Miami/Dade County.
-Other major employers include American Airlines, Jackson Health System, and Baptist Health South Florida, Because of all its desirable features, Miami is an expensive place to live and the commute times due to traffic can be long.
+Miami’s population is 483,395, with a growth rate of 1.08% annually.
+The job market has increased by 0.8% over the last year.
+In ten years, job growth is predicted to be 42.7%.
+This region is a port city, where the Royal Caribbean Cruises, Fresh Del Monte Produce and Ryder System logistics services headquarters are located.
+Other major employers are American Airlines, Jackson Health System, and Baptist Health South Florida.
+Miami is also home to the University of Miami, Florida International University, and other prestigious institutions that make up a large portion of employment opportunities here.